Gsingh990/Deploy-Your-AI-Application-In-Production-Terraform/README.md

     terraform apply
     ```

+## Network Topology and Security

+The network architecture is designed for maximum security and isolation:

+-   **Client Virtual Network:** The foundation of the secure environment, providing a private IP space.
+-   **Subnets:** Dedicated subnets for different functionalities (VMs, Bastion, Agent clients) ensure logical segmentation.
+-   **Private Endpoints:** All Azure PaaS services are accessed exclusively through private endpoints, eliminating public internet exposure for data traffic.
+-   **Private DNS Zones:** Integrated with private endpoints to ensure proper name resolution within the VNet.
+-   **Azure Bastion:** Provides secure, RDP/SSH access to VMs without exposing them to the public internet.
+-   **DDoS Protection:** Enabled on the VNet to protect against network-layer attacks.
+-   **Application Gateway & API Management:** Act as secure entry points for external traffic, providing load balancing, WAF capabilities, and API governance.

 ## Deployment Strategies (Terraform on Azure)

 This project focuses on deploying the foundational Azure infrastructure for AI applications using Terraform.
 Once the infrastructure is provisioned, you can integrate your AI application using various deployment methods, such as: